coin100-dao/.github/profile/README.md

 - Automatically adjusting each holder’s balance through global rebases as the top 100 market cap changes.
 - Implementing a fixed pricing mechanism during presale and liquidity pool-based pricing post-presale.
 - Introducing fee-based treasury and liquidity growth mechanisms.
+- Supporting multiple liquidity pools to maximize liquidity and decentralization.
 - Simplifying public sale mechanics to ensure broad accessibility and ease of participation for all investors.

 ## Key Principles and Features